Menu

 Fact #3

-This was one of the last five temples announced by President Thomas S. Monson before he passed away in January 2018.
-It will also be the final temple of this group to be dedicated.
+This was one of the last five temples announced by President Thomas S. Monson before he died in January 2018.
+It was also the final temple of this group to be dedicated.

 Fact #4

-The Alabang Philippines Temple will be dedicated exactly one year — to the day — after the groundbreaking of the Tacloban City Philippines Temple.
+The Alabang Philippines Temple was dedicated exactly one year — to the day — after the groundbreaking of the Tacloban City Philippines Temple.

 Quick Facts